 471A-471B-471C.
 The Engineer in the General Environment.
-(3-3-1.5) Lecture, three hours (courses 471A, 471B)/90 minutes (course 471C).
+(3-3-1.5) Lecture, three hours (courses 471A, 471B) and 90 minutes (course 471C).
 Limited to Engineering Executive Program students.
 Influences of human relations, laws, social sciences, humanities, and fine arts on development and utilization of natural and human resources.
 Interaction of technology and society past, present, and future.
 Change agents and resistance to change.
-S/U or letter grading (course 471A); In Progress and S/U or letter grading (course 471B); H Progress and S/U or letter grading (course 471B).
+S/U or letter grading (course 471A); In Progress and S/U or letter grading (courses 471B, 471C).

 472A-472D.
 The Engineer in the Business Environment.
-(3-3-3-1.5) Lecture, three hours (courses 472A, 472B, 472C)/90 minutes (course 472D).
+(3-3-3-1.5) Lecture, three hours (courses 472A, 472B, 472C) and 90 minutes (course 472D).
 Limited to Engineering Executive Program students.
 Language of business for the engineering executive.
 Accounting, finance, business economics, business law, and marketing.
 Laboratory in organization and management problem solving.
 Analysis of actual business problems of firm, community, and nation, provided through cooperation and participation with California business corporations and government agencies.
-In Progress and S/U or letter grading (credit to be given on completion of courses 472B and 472D).
+In Progress and S/U or letter grading (credit to be given on completion of courses 472B and 472D)